-Washington Curriculum Access Provision (CAP) is a provision for students who have not made the expected rate of progress through their previous school years due to a learning difficulty.
+Washington Enhanced Resource Provision (ERP) is a provision for students who have not made the expected rate of progress through their previous school years due to a learning difficulty.
 The student’s needs are specifically identified through their Education Health Care plan (Statement of Educational Need), information from primary school and other agencies.
-All students in CAP have an EHC plan for a learning need.
+All students in ERP have an EHC plan for a learning need.

 The lessons are highly personalised with the needs of each individual taken into consideration.
 Students have an individualised timetable developed using a carefully structured Personal Learning Plan.
 Students coming into Year 7 are usually working at an Early Years level.